Resident Evil (2002 film): Critical response

-On Rotten Tomatoes the film has a score of 35% based on reviews from 131 critics and an average rating of 4.60/10.
+On Rotten Tomatoes the film has a score of 36% based on reviews from 132 critics and an average rating of 4.6/10.
 The consensus reads, "Like other video game adaptations, Resident Evil is loud, violent, formulaic, and cheesy."
-On Metacritic, the film has an average score of 33 out of 100 based on 24 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has an average score of 35 out of 100 based on 24 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Robert K. Elder from the Chicago Tribune thought the film "updates the zombie genre with an anti-corporate message while still scaring its audience and providing heart-pounding action".
 Owen Gleiberman from Entertainment Weekly noted: the film is as "impersonal in its relentlessness as the video-game series that inspired it".

 Resident Evil and its sequel appeared on Roger Ebert's most hated films list, published in 2005.
 In his review, Ebert described it as a zombie movie set in the 21st century, where "large metallic objects make crashing noises just by being looked at", and criticized the dialogue for being a series of commands and explanations with no "small talk".

 In 2014, filmmaker James Cameron named Resident Evil his biggest guilty pleasure.
+Rotten Tomatoes lists the film on its 100 Best Zombie Movies, Ranked by Tomatometer.